“Go with Your Gut: From GI distress to allergies, probiotics

 The Advocate, 07.15.08

-18 years ago, not a single publisher would touch it.
-Not a gay press, not an
+than 18 years ago, not a single publisher would touch it.
+Not a gay

-for the first run through $10 donations from readers.
-Then gay publisher Alyson
+the money for the first run through $10 donations from readers.
+Then

 Newman’s upcoming children’s books—the first board books for